phreakyphoenix/Face-Generation/README.md

     npimg = img.numpy()
     plt.imshow(np.transpose(npimg, (1, 2, 0)))

-"""
-DON'T MODIFY ANYTHING IN THIS CELL THAT IS BELOW THIS LINE
-"""
 # obtain one batch of training images
 dataiter = iter(celeba_train_loader)
 images, _ = dataiter.next() # _ for no labels